CompCogNeuro/sims/ch10/sg/README.md

 The `curq` question type indicates a question about the current filler, which the model almost always gets correct, whereas `revq` indicates a "review" question about something earlier in the sentence -- these are the most revealing about the model's internal "mental state".
 There are 2 systematic review questions during the Action and Patient inputs (which ask about the prior Agent and Action inputs), and then two random review questions, one during the syntactic prepositional word (e.g., `with`, `to`), and a final one at the very end.
 The previous version and the original model both asked about everything after every word input, but we are able to streamline things here and still get good encoding, in part due to the nature of the deep leabra learning mechanism.

-* Next, press `Open Weights` in the toolbar to load pre-trained weights (the network takes many minutes to hours to train).
+* Next, press `Open Trained Wts` in the toolbar to load pre-trained weights (the network takes many minutes to hours to train).
 Then, you can start by poking around the network and exploring the connectivity using the `r.Wt` view, and then return to viewing `Act`.

 # Testing